lectair/Astro/README.md

 An easy way to interact with GPT in your scripts obtaining reliable outputs.
 You can easily pass arguments and motivations to GPT and it will do what your software needs.
+This is useful for many applications, such as videogames, code generator/corrector, information handling, etc.

 Work in progress.